at our Open Days

 I have co-authored several papers introducing and developing the notion of coeffectful program behaviour (ICFP 2016, ICFP 2014, ICALP 2013).
 Coeffects are program behaviours which "consume" the execution context, e.g., variables, hardware resources, access policies, library versions, implicit parameters.
 Coeffect analyses and type theories capture a program's requirements on the execution environment.
 For example, a type theory corresponding to Bounded Linear Logic is a coeffect system which allows fine-grained control over variable usage.

-I also supervise projects for CO600, so please get in touch if you would like to discuss an idea.
-Details of my past teaching can be found here.
+Dominic also supervises various Computing projects, so please get in touch if you would like to discuss an idea.
+Details of Dominic's past teaching can be found here.

 Co-director of the Institute of Computing for Climate Science